Alan Webb (footballer): Style of play

 Teammate and Port Vale legend Phil Sproson named him as the club's best right-back of the 1980s.
 He described him as a reliable right-back and a good tackler, who lacked pace but not effort.
 He was versatile and consistent, able to fill in elsewhere in defence, and had a great work rate.

-Post-retirement
+Later life

-Webb spent a few weeks with Telford United in late 1992, but his leg was not strong enough for him to return to football.
+Webb spent a few weeks with Telford United in late 1992, but his leg was not strong enough to return to football.
 He instead became a driver for Parcelforce.
 He later became joint-manager of Stourbridge.